Time is not a Healer, but it Sure Makes Hindsight 20:20: Introduction

 \subsection{Four Equivalent Models}

 The paper considers four models:

 \begin{itemize} \item \textbf{The FLP model}.
-This is the original asynchronous message-passing model of FLP, in which at most one process may fail-stop. \item \textbf{The 1-resilient shared-memory model}.
-This is an asynchronous shared-memory system in which at most one process may fail-stop. \item \textbf{The \ftrm{}} (abbreviated fail-to-receive).
-This is a synchronous, round-by-round message-passing system in which processes never fail but, every round, each process might fail to receive one of the messages sent to it. \item \textbf{The \ftsm{}} (abbreviated fail-to-send).
-This is a synchronous, round-by-round message-passing system in which processes never fail but, every round, one process might fail to send some of its messages. \end{itemize}
+This is the original asynchronous message-passing model of FLP, in which at most one process may crash-stop. \item \textbf{The (1-resilient) shared-memory model}.
+This is an asynchronous shared-memory system in which at most one process may crash-stop. \item \textbf{The (1-resilient) fail-to-receive model}.
+This is a synchronous, round-by-round message-passing system in which processes never crash, but every round, each process might fail to receive one of the messages sent to it. \item \textbf{The (1-resilient) fail-to-send model}.
+This is a synchronous, round-by-round message-passing system in which processes never crash, but every round one process might fail to send some of its messages.
+This model was originally presented by Santoro and Widmayer~\cite{santoro_time_1989}. \end{itemize} For the sake of brevity, in the rest of the paper we usually omit the ``1-resilient'' prefix in the model names.